Statuses in Latin with translation. Quotes in Latin with translation

 This is how worldly glory passes.

-With these words, they address the future pope during the ordination ceremony, burning a piece of cloth in front of him as a sign of the illusory nature of earthly power.
+These words are addressed to the future pope during the installation ceremony, burning a piece of cloth in front of him as a sign of the illusory nature of earthly power.

 [Silent leges inter arma].